 - Gradual wasting.

 - In some cases a pot bellied bloated appearance.

 - Pigs with the chronic form of the PIA recover over a period of four to six weeks, however there can be considerable losses in feed efficiency and daily gain of up to 0.3 and 80g/day respectively.
 As a consequence there can be big variations in pig sizes.

 - Not present

 - Changes in feed.

 - Continuous infection between batches appears to be a main means of spread.

 - Organic production (do not use antibiotics): piglets are exposed at a very young age to the organism, which manifests clinically from 3 weeks of age.

-Based on the clinical picture, post-mortem examinations, histology of the gut wall and demonstrating the presence of the organism in feces by ELISA or PCR tests.
-A serological test is also available
+Based on the clinical picture, post-mortem examinations, histology of the gut wall and demonstrating the presence of the organism in feces by PCR test.
+A serological ELISA test is also available.

 A good hygiene and the use of live modified vaccines administered orally, which have a good efficiency, are recommended.